HCL-TECH-SOFTWARE/digital-experience/docs/resources/tutorials/scriptapps/how_to/01_basic_deployments.md

-# Deploy a React App to DX as a Script Application
+# Deploy a React App as a Script Application

 ## Overview